IndiraOcampo/CMB_ML_based_model_selection/README.md

 ## Overview

 Repository showing how to use Neural Networks (NN) to test beyond $\Lambda$CDM models against Cosmic Microwave Background (CMB) data, at the level of the angular power spectra.
-All the analysis
+All the analysis is found within the corresponding jupyter notebooks.

 ## Description